 "I love eggs.
 I am very happy when there are eggs," says Pomi.
 Four eggs cost 43 cents, so her family never has eggs at home.
 She also enjoys seasonal fruit and milk at the center.

 After lunch the children enter the church for their Compassion activities.
-Pomi joins the other second-graders to hear a story about Jesus.
-She belongs to a Buddhist family, so the center is the only place she hears about Jesus.
-She also learns songs and dances and receives help with her homework.
+Pomi joins the other second-graders to learn songs and dances and receive help with her homework.

 Before they leave, the children are reminded of their upcoming medical checkup.
 The checkups occur every six months and cost $1.45 for each child.
 Most of the parents and guardians are not aware of their children's health, so these exams are very necessary children.